-Parents pay online by setting up an account at www.ealingmeals.com
+Parents can pay online by setting up an account.

 Under this new system, if a child's account goes unpaid for three weeks, you will receive a phone call and a letter and the system will automatically no longer allow them to have school meals.
 If this happens, you will need to provide a packed lunch for them.